MKesenheimer/fault-injection-library/docs/cli.md

   --ip IP               Server address
-  -x X                  parameter to plot on the x-axis -y Y                  parameter to plot on the y-axis
+  -x X                  parameter to plot on the x-axis -y Y                  parameter to plot on the y-axis --aspect-ratio ASPECT_RATIO
+                        aspect ratio of the plot relative to x-axis --auto-update [AUTO_UPDATE]
+                        Whether to update the plot automatically.
+Optionally pass the update interval in seconds.
+  --heatmap             Generate a heat map --x-number-of-bins, --x-bins X_NUMBER_OF_BINS
+                        Number of bins of the x-axis for the heat map --y-number-of-bins, --y-bins Y_NUMBER_OF_BINS
+                        Number of bins of the y-axis for the heat map --color-scale COLOR_SCALE
+                        Color scale to use for the heat map (findus, Blues, Reds, Greys, PuRd, YlOrRd).
 ```

 Example: